 Values and approach

-It stands to reason that you’ll find it easier to work with a freelance digital marketing consultant who has a similar approach to business and similar values to your own.
+It stands to reason that you’ll find it easier to work with a digital marketer who has a similar approach to business and similar values to your own.
 That doesn’t mean you need to best friends!
 It’s more about them ‘getting your business’ – understanding your products or services and your philosophy, and empathising with it.

 Who they work with